 - age do you give a kid a phone (1)

-- at what age do you give a child a cell phone (1)
+- what you can do from cell phone (1)

 - what is the best age to give a kid a phone (1)